 Hope Blossoms in Matali’s Heart

-Accepting the sisters’ invitation, Matali and Ayush visited the nearby church led by GFA-supported pastor Sachitan.
+Accepting the sisters’ invitation, Matali and Ayush visited the nearby church led by Gospel for Asia (GFA)-supported pastor Sachitan.
 The couple shared with the pastor their intent in visiting his church: They wanted a baby and hoped Jesus would do something.
 Pastor Sachitan and the other believers gathered around Matali and Ayush and prayed for them, asking God to bless the young couple with a baby.

 The next month, Matali knew she was pregnant again.